SourceDecoded/Animation/README.md

 With in the clarity-animation package is an example folder.
 Please browse through the examples.
 It will teach you many things that documentation wont.
 They also provide a foundation of ideas that can be used while building animations.

+## Whats included?
+* Animation
+* CssAnimation
+* ElementAnimation
+* ElementPathAnimation
+* Timeline
+* PercentageTimeline

+There are six different classes to make animations with.
+There is the root class Animation, from which all classes are derived.
+CssAnimation animates an object with properties that resemble css names and understands the units involved with those property names.
+ElementAnimation animates elements.
+ElementPathAnimation animates elements through bezier curves with points and controls.
+Timeline allows you to compose many animations into a concert of animations using offsets.
+PercentageTimeline does the same as the Timeline but instead uses the principles of startAt and endAt to compose the animations.

 ## Clarity Animation
 ```bash